Sandbox-Group-LLC/Sandbox-GTM/docs/security-whitepaper.md

 ### Encryption

 **In Transit:**
-- All connections use TLS 1.2 or higher
+- All connections use TLS encryption (managed by hosting provider)
-- HTTP Strict Transport Security (HSTS) enforced
-- Strong cipher suites only
+- HTTPS enforced for all web traffic

 **At Rest:**
-- Database encryption managed by cloud provider
+- Database encryption managed by cloud provider (Neon PostgreSQL)
 - Sensitive configuration stored in secure secrets management
+- API keys and credentials never stored in code

 ### Data Minimization